SAP-archive/cloud-function-nodejs-samples/examples/ebaas-forwarder/README.md

-# Example: AMQP echo
+# Example: Ebaas Forwarder

-A function is triggered by messages via AMQP trigger.
+A function is triggered via a message from `Enterprise Messaging Service @SAP CP` The message is then forwarded to `Enterprise Backend as a Service @SAP CP` where it is stored.

-It will return (echo) the received payload.
+## Requirements
-According to the trigger configuration the function result will be sent as a new message using a given topic.
+To run this sample an `Enterprise Messaging Service @SAP CP` and `Enterprise Backend as a Service @SAP CP` are required.

 ## Deployment
 First, create a deployment file to provide credentials, topics and queue names.
 Run inside the project directory:
 ```bash